panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 type Sum = (a: number, b: number) => number
 ```

-Start with a pair of parentheses where you indicate the parameters types, folowed by the fat `=>` arrow and the return type.
+Start with a pair of parentheses where you indicate the parameters types, followed by the fat `=>` arrow and the return type.

 Now let's check if the actual sum function satisfies the `Sum` type: